-- Remove the rosemary and store the honey in an airtight container for up to 1 week.
+- Remove the rosemary and store the honey in an airtight container for up to one week.

-- Poach the sliced pears by putting them in a saucepan over low heat with the water, plain honey, and lemon juice.
+- To poach the pears, add them to a saucepan over low heat with the water, plain honey, and lemon juice.
 Simmer for about 15 minutes, or until they’re tender.
 Use a spoon to flip the pears over a few times as they cook.

 - Use a slotted spoon to remove them from the water.
 Discard the water.